Satfi ($SATFI) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Satfi Historical Price

-According to the latest data gathered on Satfi live price page, the current price of Satfi is 0.002253USD.
+According to the latest data gathered on Satfi live price page, the current price of Satfi is 0.002225USD.
 The circulating supply of Satfi($SATFI) is

 In the past 24 hours, Satfi has shown a price movement of